tanzislam/cryptopals/README.md

 default installation.
 Check the respective documentation for guidance on how to locate and install packages.

+Once the packages are installed, the "from source" dependency libraries can be downloaded and built using the `prepare_deps` script, especially in CI jobs.

 Although my development environment is in Windows (primarily [Notepad++]( https://notepad-plus-plus.org/) enhanced with some humble [NppExec]( https://sourceforge.net/projects/npp-plugins/files/NppExec/) scripts), I tried